agyin3/js-practice/README.md

 Open up the `index.js` file.
 Follow the instructions to provided to complete each of the tasks

-For the ARRAYS challenges you will be working with the `players` array in the `data.js` file.
+The solution for the challenges is on the solution branch.

-Do not modify any portioin of the code inside of this file.
+To access this brach on your local machine run `git checkout solution`